fleetdm/fleet/handbook/company/leadership.md

 2. **Read job description:** Confirm the job description consists only of changes to "Responsibilities" and "Experience," with an appropriate filename, and that the content looks accurate, is grammatically correct, and is otherwise ready to post in a public job description on fleetdm.com.
 3. **Budget compensation:** Ballpark and document compensation research for the role based on
    - _Add screenshot:_ Scroll to the very bottom of ["¶¶ 💌 Compensation decisions (offer math)"](https://docs.google.com/document/d/1NQ-IjcOTbyFluCWqsFLMfP4SvnopoXDcX0civ-STS5c/edit#heading=h.slomq4whmyas) and add a new heading for the role, pattern-matching off of the names of other nearby role headings.
 Then create written documentation of your research for future reference.
 The easiest way to do this is to take screenshots of the [relevant benchmarks in Pave](https://pave.com) and paste those screenshots under the new heading.
+4. **Decide**: Decide whether to approve this role or to consider it a different time.
+If approving, then:
+   - _Update financial model:_ Update ["¶ Financial model"](https://docs.google.com/spreadsheets/d/1tIcuwhmOKolnwNJqQ0zH5rWCqjawYzySDsKTb98RvxI/edit?gid=1184088923#gid=1184088923)
    - _Update team database:_ Update the row in ["¶¶ 🥧 Equity plan"](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0) using the benchmarked compensation and share count.
      - _Salary:_ Enter the salary: If the role has variable compensation, use the role's OTE (on-target earning estimate) as the budgeted salary amount, and leave a note in the "Notes (¶¶)" cell clarifying the role's bonus or commission structure.
      - _Equity:_ Enter the equity as a number of shares, watching the percentage that is automatically calculated in the next cell.
 Keep guessing different numbers of shares until you get the derived percentage looking like what you want to see.
-4. **Decide**: Decide whether to approve this role or to consider it a different time.
-If approving, then:
    - _Create Slack channel:_ Create a private "#hiring-xxxxxx-YYYY" Slack channel (where "xxxxxx" is the job title and YYYY is the current year) for discussion and invite the hiring manager and Head of Business Operations.
    - _Publish opening:_ Approve and merge the pull request.
 The job posting will go live within ≤10 minutes.
-   - _Track as approved in "Fleeties":_ In the "Fleeties" spreadsheet, find the row for the new position and update the "Job description" column and replace the URL of the pull request that originally proposed this new position with the URL of the GitHub merge commit when that PR was merged.
+   - _Track as approved in "Fleeties":_ In the "Fleeties" spreadsheet, find the row for the new position and update the "Job description" column and replace the URL of the pull request that originally proposed this new position with
+   - the URL of the GitHub merge commit when that PR was merged.
    - _Reply to requestor:_ Post a comment on the pull request, being sure to include a direct link to their live job description on fleetdm.com.
 (This is the URL where candidates can go to read about the job and apply.
 For example: `fleetdm.com/handbook/company/product-designer`):
      ```
      The new opening is now live!
 Candidates can apply at fleetdm.com/handbook/company/railway-conductor.